MERTULAS/learned/README.md

 			This class is used to create a sequential deep learning structure.

    	Parameters:
+			x:
-			x: input values, as type below
+				Input values, as type below
 			For example, if you select images for input values and the input data contains 30 sample images in 28x28 size, the images should be flattened to (pixel x N_sample), converted to (784, 30) and then entered into the model.
+			y:
-			y: data which size of (1 x N_samples) for regression or (class_number x N_samples) for classification Note that: It can be (1 x N_samples) for binary classification. (if output layer contains sigmoid function)
+				Data which size of (1 x N_samples) for regression or (class_number x N_samples) for classification Note that: It can be (1 x N_samples) for binary classification. (if output layer contains sigmoid function)

 	Hyperparameters:
+			learning_rate:
-			learning_rate: it can be changed in case of exploding or vanishing of gradients.
+				It can be changed in case of exploding or vanishing of gradients.
 (Default value is 0.01)
+			iteration:
-			iteration: iteration number.
+				Iteration number.
 (Default value is 1000)
+			loss:
-			loss: the loss function to be applied to the model is specified.
+				The loss function to be applied to the model is specified.
 (Default value is "binary_cross_entropy") Speciable loss functions:
 					For classifications:
 						"binary_cross_entropy" :